 Can False Accusations of Domestic Violence Be Ignored?

-Domestic violence is not taken lightly by the courts in Los Angeles, which is why it is both upsetting and frustrating for a parent to be subjected to false allegations simply because the other parent hopes to gain the advantage in a legal proceeding.
+Domestic violence is not taken lightly by the courts, which is why it is both upsetting and frustrating for a parent to be subjected to false allegations simply because the other parent hopes to gain the advantage in a legal proceeding.
 However, even if the allegations are completely untrue, it is important that they be contested.

 If ignored, the courts will be forced to accept the allegations as true and will impose the appropriate presumptions.
 You may wish to consult with an experienced family law attorney, maybe even one with a background in criminal law, who can advise you on how best to proceed.